Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Global existence and uniqueness for fully dissipative systems

 then Assumption \ref{ass:dissipation_general}$(\m)$ is satisfied.
-Moreover, if the above only holds for $S$-valued functions $u$ with $S\subseteq \R$, then Assumption \ref{ass:dissipation_general}$(\m)$ holds for all $S$-valued functions. \end{restatable} Note that in many cases the $\varepsilon$-terms vanish, and in that case the condition reduces to \eqref{eq:dissneccon}.
+Moreover, if the above only holds for $S$-valued functions $u$ with $S\subseteq \R$, then Assumption \ref{ass:dissipation_general}$(\m)$ holds for all $S$-valued functions. \end{lemma} Note that in many cases the $\varepsilon$-terms vanish, and in that case, the condition reduces to \eqref{eq:dissneccon}.
 In particular, the proof below shows that the last term on the LHS\eqref{eq:dissipationII} can be omitted if $b=0$ or ($\div(b) = 0$ in $\D'(\T^d)$, and $g$ is $x$-independent).
-The proof of Lemma \ref{lem:dissipationII} completely is elementary, but for convenience included in Appendix \ref{app:proofs_lemmas}.
+In order to keep the focus on global well-posedness, the tedious but elementary proof of Lemma \ref{lem:dissipationII} is given in Appendix \ref{app:proofs_lemmas}.

 From Lemma \ref{lem:dissipationII} and the text below it we obtain the following: \begin{example} Let $\m\geq 2$.
 Suppose that $F$ is $x$-independent, and suppose that $b=0$ or ($\div(b) = 0$ and $g$ is $x$-independent).
-Then Assumption \ref{ass:dissipation_general} holds provided there exist constants $N_0, N_1, M\geq 0$ such that
+Then Assumption \ref{ass:dissipation_general} holds provided there exist constants $N_0, N_1, M\geq 0$ such that, for all $y\in \R$ and a.e.\ on $\R_+\times \O$,